DJ Culture

 After college Kortez worked mostly in retail doing windows for outfits like Nordstrom, The Gap and a boutique called SCREEEM.
 It was SCREEEM that opened Kortez up to the opportunity of DJ in a retail spaces and incorporating his talents as an artist.
 In total Kortez and a crew of artists painted 14 stores NJ, NY, Rhode Island, Connecticut and Pennsylvania.
 This was around 1995 and Kortez was also making a name for himself on the local NJ rave scene after locking down a DJ residency at a Screeem sister store called Jean Country.
 While venturing out on this new frontier called RAVE.
 Kortez saw the need to go back to his soulful roots to stand out on the Rave circuit.
 Again, so called RACE rearing it’s ugly head.

 The artist/DJ stated, “Most of the DJ’s on the RAVE scene were White dudes and they played a more aggressive style of House Music.
 There was very few Black DJ’s in the circles I was rolling in.
 Although I was used to it and the guys I was close to were very open minded, it was still difficult to get bookings.
 U would have 10 DJ’s on a line up for the night and for the most part, they all sounded the same.
 Because of this, I felt the need to sound different.
-At the time I was interning at Strictly Rhythm and passing out flyers for the Subliminal Sessions.
+At the time, I was interning at Strictly Rhythm for a very short period and passing out flyers for the Subliminal Sessions.
 The Wednesday night party that was frequented by HOUSE Royalty.”
 This is where Kortez met some of his DJ heroes like Erick Morillo, Masters At Work, Armand Van Helden and the legendary Todd Terry.
 It all started to come together and the music he was listening to at these events was so different from what was playing on the rave scene.
 So Kortez began to incorporate Speed Garage, Soulful House and House Classics on the Rave circuit and it definitely made him stand out…maybe too much!
 Kortez said, “It would open doors and shut them at the same time.
 Sounding different was a blessing and a curse“.
 But he still pushed on with his unique style of mixing.

 Fast forward to this very day, the Kortez sound is a blend of genres and eras with a focus on House and music from the African Diaspora.
 Kortez’s art and his DJing at times become one.
 Kortez states, “The music influences the canvas and the canvas inspires the music I play.”
 So to experience Kortez as a creative, one can’t help but notice his passion for both visual art and music.
 Kortez says, “For so long I tried to keep the two separate (art and music).
 So many people, especially my Father, couldn’t see the reason for the connection.
 It wasn’t until I fully embraced my love of both, that things started falling in place.
 I have a full understanding that I can’t do both at once, thus the reason for my creative collaborations.
 By uniting with like minded people, I’m able to do so much more.”
 With that said, Kortez leaves his ego at the door and treasures the creativity of other artists and DJ’s who share the same passion.
 Sample Kortez’s style of mixing on his podomatic and soundcloud platforms.
 For Booking Kortez and the DJ’s affiliated with him, check out the information below.